bic-org-uk/bic-lcf/LCF-Authentication-and-Authorisation.md

     -- or --

-    HTTP/403 - your access token or credentials were correct, however you do not have access to this resource.
+    HTTP/403 - your access token or credentials were correct, however the unique-id and pin combination are invalid.

 The response to a successful authorisations request is a list of zero or more "AUTHORISATION" entities.
 This is detailed within the LCF 1.01 standard, [here](https://github.com/anthonywhitford/bic-lcf/wiki/LCF-Version-1.0.1#e13).